I wear a necklace on occasion that was given to me by my late step-grandmother, a precious woman I affectionately called “Nana.”

 I’ve yet to encounter a person uncouth enough to ask if my stone is real, but if they did, I would willingly admit it is not.
 Not because I think I have to, but because that sort of thing isn’t a big deal to me.

 At the same time, I don’t go around screaming that the stone isn’t real.

 Because truthfully, I don’t think it’s anyone’s business.

 A few people who have read my recent blog posts have offered up sweet comments about my willingness to share my struggles openly.

-Most of them know me well enough to know I don’t share every aspect of my childhood, marriage and parenting issues on a public blog.
-I’m ten kinds of crazy, but not eleven.
+Most of these sweet people know me well.
+They are aware that I don’t share every aspect of my childhood, marriage and parenting struggles on a public blog.
+I mean, I’m ten kinds of crazy, sure, but I’m not eleven.

 Because I don’t owe anyone but Jesus my whole story.